Another Word For ISSUE

 Verb : (transitive) To write at full length or in expanded form.

-Verb : (transitive) To write a ticket or citation; to fill out a ticket or citation.
+Verb : (transitive) To write or fill out (a ticket or citation).

 outcome